Development of Hybrid Resistive Plate Chambers: Construction of the Hybrid RPCs

 Several 10 cm $\times$ 10 cm chambers were made with 2 mm thick glass plates and a single readout pad of size 9 cm $\times$ 9 cm.
 The 5 mm rim of the glass plates were masked and a mixture of a high resistivity and a low resistivity artist paint was applied with an airbrush gun to yield 1 - 5 M$\Omega/\square$ surface resistivity.
 The RPC frame was 3D-printed and the glass plates and the pad boards were glued with two-component epoxy.
 The gas gap was 1.3 mm.
 Figure \ref{fig_1} shows the sketches of the RPC frame (left) and the cross sections of a regular section (top right) and a gas inlet/outlet section (bottom right).

 The coating of Al$_2$O$_3$ on the pad boards was done with magnetron sputtering at Gazi University Photonics Application and Research Center, Ankara, Turkey \cite{ref-gazi}.
 Two different thicknesses were applied, 500 nm and 350 nm.
 The RPCs constructed with these pad boards were labeled as Al$_2$O$_3$-v1 and Al$_2$O$_3$-v2 respectively.
 The coating of TiO$_2$ was made in the laboratory by dissolving the TiO$_2$ powder in ethanol and applying the solution on the pad board with an airbrush.
+The physical properties of the solution are closer to a fine dispersion and a uniform coating with sufficiently good adhesion can be obtained on the pad boards with the airbrush.
 Three different surface densities were implemented; 1 mg/cm$^2$, 0.5 mg/cm$^2$ and 0.15 mg/cm$^2$; with the RPCs constructed with these pad boards labelled as TiO$_2$-v1, TiO$_2$-v2 and TiO$_2$-v3 respectively.
 Figure \ref{fig_2} shows a picture of the clean (left) and the TiO$_2$-coated (right) RPC pad boards.
 Figure \ref{fig_3} shows the pictures of the front (right) and back (left) sides of fully assembled RPCs.
 The RPCs were then subjected to gas leak and HV tests.
 The operating performance was validated in a cosmic muon test station for an extended period.